Skip to main content

 Eventually, when the person being scammed has no money left to invest, the investment scammer they thought was a trusted friend or partner vanishes—along with all their invested cash and “earnings.”

-“These types of scammers go after the most vulnerable people in our society," said Genevieve Waterman, Director of Corporate Partnerships and Engagement at NCOA.
+“These types of scammers go after the most vulnerable people in our society," said Jessica Johnston, NCOA's Senior Director for the Center for Economic Well-Being.

-Older adults are common online scam targets, since they are more likely to live alone and be isolated from family and friends," Waterman said.
+Older adults are common online scam targets, since they are more likely to live alone and be isolated from family and friends," Johnston said.

 What are the red flags for pig butchering scams?